-Apart from these reactions, the cat can start choking if it tries to swallow sizeable seeds of the plant.
+Apart from these reactions, the cat can start choking if it tries to swallow sizeable plant seeds.
 The seeds may grow up to the size of a small pea.

 Ways to Treat Christmas Cactus Allergy

-As soon as the Christmas cactus’s content is out of your cat’s system, normally, the above-mentioned symptoms will go away on their own in healthy cats.
+As soon as the plant’s content is out of your cat’s system, the symptoms will typically go away since Christmas Cactus is not poisonous to pets.

 With the right medical aid, your furbabies will be ready to gnaw and run again in no time.